-- delivers 74% of the generated economic value (82% of the distributed value) to its supply chain, as highlighted in the previous paragraph; - strengthens the technological and business link by promoting technical and commercial partnerships with the supply chain: - integrates its "key" suppliers into preferential credit programs promoted by a leading national credit institution. economic conditions, as they belong to a recognised production chain.
+- delivers 72% of the generated economic value (81% of the distributed value) to its supply chain, as highlighted in the previous paragraph; - strengthens the technological and business link by promoting technical and commercial partnerships with the supply chain; - integrates its "key" suppliers into preferential credit programs promoted by a leading national credit institution.
+The "Progetto filiera" allows the most qualified "tier 2" suppliers to benefit from provisioning under competitive economic conditions, as they belong to a recognised production chain.